Bhagavad Gita Chapter 2 Verse 35 Meaning

 Available in 28 languages

-This verse from Chapter 2 of the Bhagavad Gita highlights a practical insight: The great chariot-warriors will think that you have withdrawn from the battle out of fear, and you will be held in low esteem by those who have held you in high regard.
+This verse carries the weight of lived truth.
+The great chariot-warriors will think that you have withdrawn from the battle out of fear, and you will be held in low esteem by those who have held you in high regard.
+In the context of understanding the immortal nature of the Self and the path of selfless action, these words illuminate the principle of the eternal soul from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team